One of anything!

 I’ve used the word ‘risk’ a lot and that’s because it IS risky having ONE’s in your business.

 So what do you do about it?
 Well the starting point is to conduct periodic “risk analysis” assessments.
 It doesn’t need to be onerous and is best done on a continuous basis.
-At your regular management or team meetings, take different parts of the business each month (or period) and brainstorm the risks with your team.
-It often improves the process if you have your external Advanced Mentoring Group (AMG) members involved in these sessions because they are not too close to the business, or emotionally attached to it, they will ask better, probing questions.
+At your regular management or team meetings, take different parts of the business each month (or period) and brainstorm the risks with your team (or caoch).
+It often improves the process if you have an external “board”, like my Business Owners Taking Action group, involved in these sessions because they are not too close to the business, or emotionally attached to it.
+They will ask better, probing questions and give you honest and impartial advice.

 When you have identified the risks, categorise them by using the LIKELIHOOD / IMPACT process.
 Assess how likely things are to occur and then assess the possible impact on the business.
 For most businesses it is sufficient to score IMPACT and LIKELIHOOD as HIGH, MEDIUM or LOW.
 Then prioritise the risks starting with the ones which scored HIGH on both LIKELIHOOD and IMPACT.
 Now brainstorm ways to mitigate the risk.